1156UnderControl/Robot2025_Reefscape_Offseason/README.md

 • Controls

-Ultralisk uses a control board that merges driver and operator inputs into a single interface.
+Ir.
+Paulo uses a control board that merges driver and operator inputs into a single interface.
 The driver handles movement and scoring triggers while the operator controller provides overrides and fine control when needed.

 • Vision